Quickscribe Services Ltd.

 Being Considered for British Columbia

 Employees in British Columbia may soon be entitled to paid time off work to receive the Covid-19 vaccination.
-Last week the Province of Saskatchewan amended its Occupational Health and Safety Regulations to provide for a ‘special vaccination leave' that entitles an employee to three or more consecutive paid hours off from work to get vaccinated.
-The ‘special vaccination leave' was implemented in an effort to ensure that all workers in the province obtain the vaccination.
+Last week the Province of Saskatchewan amended its Occupational Health and Safety Regulations to provide for a 'special vaccination leave' that entitles an employee to three or more consecutive paid hours off from work to get vaccinated.
+The 'special vaccination leave' was implemented in an effort to ensure that all workers in the province obtain the vaccination.
 The vaccination leave must be granted by an employer if requested by an employee and must be without loss of pay and benefits.
 The amendment was made by way of regulation and became effective on March 17, 2021.
-Read the full article by by Dianne Rideout and Michelle McKinnon with McMillan LLP.
+Read the full article by Dianne Rideout and Michelle McKinnon with McMillan LLP.

 Act or Regulation Affected Effective Date Amendment Information